barrynorthern/xylo/README.md

 <img src="https://notion-emojis.s3-us-west-2.amazonaws.com/v0/svg-twitter/1f485.svg" width="50" height="50" />

+## Quick Start

+### Build
+$ yarn

+### Run locally
+$ yarn start

+Note: you will need nx installed globally for this script to work.
+Alternatively you can make this amendment to the start script in package.json

+"start": "npx nx serve"

+### Deploy to Docker

+$ yarn xylo

+Note: you will need Docker installed on your machine for this to work.

 # Spill

 Spill is a therapy product, users book therapy through Spill.
 Users often have requirements about how they can book therapy, eg counsellor specialism.